AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 The advantages of TDD are:

 - It helps to **proactively** notice and solve a lot of bugs that otherwise could have persisted up to the production stage, which **increases the quality**.
-Notably thanks to acceptance criterias that helps to make sure the expected behavior is maintained and to think about the public interface.
+Notably thanks to acceptance criterias that helps to make sure the expected behavior is maintained and the user interface is kept in mind.

-- It helps notice the dependencies and optimise them when the test is created and that dependencies are mocked.
+- It helps notice the dependencies and optimise them when the test is created because dependencies are mocked.

-- It prevents developper from damaging other features when they work on a new feature, because the test coverage is theoricaly 100%, with Ruby we used [Simplecov](https://github.com/colszowka/simplecov) to make sure it was.
-So, bugs are noticed and located, notably during refactoring.
+- It prevents developper from damaging other features when they work on a new feature, as the test coverage is theoricaly 100%.
+With Ruby we used [Simplecov](https://github.com/colszowka/simplecov) to make sure it was.
+So, bugs are noticed and located quickly, notably during refactoring.

 - It becomes a part of the documentation and helps new developpers involved in the project to understand every part.
 It **increases development confidence**.

-- The process may be longer on the very short term but then saves a lot of time on the long term because it is **easier to find bugs** and it helps focus during the development process, so, to **increase productivity** and cost efficiency.
+- The process may be longer on the very short term but then saves a lot of time on the long term because it is **easier to find bugs** and it helps to focus during the development process, so, it **increases productivity** and cost efficiency.

 ---

 >----- Here is how I would precise what 'faking' means in TDD to someone new to coding. -----

 Here I would like to go through some vocabulary that I spent some time to explore precisely.
-When previously I mentionned faking a method in a 'Unit Test', there are different ways to do it:
+When previously I mentionned 'faking' a method in a 'Unit Test', there are different ways to do it:

 - **Stub:** here we tell our test that a method **could be called**.
 The test could pass if the method is not called.
 In Rspec we create it with 'allow'.